MicrosoftDocs/power-platform/power-virtual-agents/build-22/authoring-create-edit-topics.md

 ## Test and publish your bot

-[Test your bot](authoring-test-bot.md) when you make changes to your topics, to ensure that everything is working as expected.
+[Test your bot](authoring-test-bot.md) when you make changes to your topics, to make sure that everything is working as expected.

 After you've designed and tested your bot, [publish it to the web, mobile or native apps, or Microsoft Bot Framework channels](publication-fundamentals-publish-channels.md).